-Program 10,4: Housekeeping Unit - Update zoning and the definition of a "housekeeping unit" to comply with the Employee Housing Act.
+Program 10,4: Housekeeping Unit - Update zoning and the definition of a "housekeeping unit" to comply with the Employee Housing Act and adopt a "barrier-free" definition that does not subject persons with disabilities to special regulations.

-Program 10.5: Accessory Dwelling Units (ADUs) - Bring the ADU zoning regulations into compliance with the latest state laws, including addressing programs and policies to facilitate construction of ADUs in Goal 1.
+Program 10.5: Accessory Dwelling Units (ADUs) - Amend the ADU ordinance to comply with State law, pending formal comment from HCD by December 2023.
+Further actions include programs and policies to facilitate construction of ADUs (refer to Policies/Programs 1.7 to 1.14 for specifics).
 Consider additional measures to remove zoning impediments such as relaxing side and rear yard setback and open space standards and facilitating conversion of unpermitted accessory structures to ADUs.

-Program 10.6: Residential Care Facilities - Update zoning regulations for residential care facilities to comply with state law and to reduce barriers for establishing facilities for special needs populations such as persons with disabilities.
+Program 10.6: Residential Care Facilities - Update zoning regulations for residential care facilities and group homes (7+) to comply with state law and to reduce barriers for establishing facilities for special needs populations such as persons with disabilities, including revising existing spacing constraints.